Field Research Assistant

 Other Comments

-If interested, send an email to Clinton Meinhardt (meinhardtc@missouri.edu) and Mariola Usovsky (mariolausovsky@missouri.edu) with the following information: name, year in school, major, shifts available to work, resume, an unofficial transcript, and any plant breeding and/or farming experience.
+If interested, send an email to Clinton Meinhardt (meinhardtc@missouri.edu), Mariola Usovsky (klepadlom@missouri.edu), and Andrew Scaboo (scabooa@missouri.edu) with the following information: your name, year in school, major, shifts available to work, an unofficial transcript, and any plant breeding and/or farm experience.
 Please include “Field Research Assistant” in the subject line.

 We encourage students to include a resume or transcript when e-mailing a faculty mentor to apply for a posted position.